-When we talk about price elasticity meaning, we need to keep in mind that is used to mark the relation between the change in demanded quantity of a product and a change in its price.
-If a demanded quantity remains the same after the price is changed, the product is considered as an inelastic one and vice versa.
+When we talk about price elasticity meaning, we need to keep in mind that is used to mark the relation between the change in the demanded quantity of a product and a change in its price.
+If a demanded quantity remains the same after the price is changed, the product is considered an inelastic one and vice versa.

-According to recent research, British people spend on average £258 more each year buying branded products over unbranded ones.
+According to recent research, over 55% of consumers prefer the branded product to unbranded ones.
 What it means is that there are particular pricing and non-pricing factors that make customers pay more for products even if cheaper alternatives are available.
 Together, all these factors compile a price elasticity of demand.
 Eventually, an accurate calculation of price elasticity enables retailers to maximize their revenue while keeping customers loyal.
 Find out how to effectively optimize prices when purchasing behavior changes.

 In this article, we’re going to dive into the depths of price elasticity of demand examples to show how helpful might it be on your way to strategic business targets.
 We would first define it, learn how to calculate the price elasticity of demand and explore essential formulas and graphs.
 We’re also going to discuss the factors impacting high price elasticity and find how products in your portfolio could be classified based on the type of price elasticity.
 Finally, we’d show the way advanced software solutions are used by retailers to deal with the elasticity of price.
 Let’s start!